Skip to main content

 Form 100.
 Personal Income Tax Return Declaration 2017

 5.2.1.
-Children members of the family unit who have received income
+Children who are members of the family unit and have received income

 This section will only list children who are part of the family unit and are recipients of income subject to and not exempt from the tax.